Entries are closed for the 2025 AMR Award

 - Antimicrobial stewardship: Demonstrating the development and use of guidelines, policies, and recommendations to improve judicious antibiotic use by prescribers and users.

-- Monitoring and surveillance: Effective recording, monitoring, and benchmarking of antimicrobial use, with review of trends and innovative ways to reduce antimicrobial use.
+- Monitoring and surveillance: Effective recording, monitoring, and benchmarking of antimicrobial use, with a review of trends and innovative ways to reduce antimicrobial use.